-b Amounts represent share received by CCC districts.
-For the overall adult education program, \$423 million (76.7%) is distributed through school district fiscal agents or funded directly to school districts and K-12 agencies, and cOther programs include Academic Senate, transfer, FCMAT, and part-time faculty health insurance.

-\$128 million (23.3%) is distributed by community college district fiscal agents or funded directly to community college districts.
+^b Amounts represent share received by CCC districts.
+For the overall adult education program, \$423 million (76.7%) is distributed through school district fiscal agents or funded directly to school districts and K-12 agencies, and \$128 million (23.3%) is distributed by community college district fiscal agents or funded directly to community college districts.